 Using MEGASync in Linux

-When you go to the download page to download the MEGASync client, you’ll also find the option to download Nautilus extension there.
-You can install it in your respective Linux distribution (of you are using Nautilus file manager).
+When you go to the download page to download the MEGASync client, you’ll also find the option to download the file extensions there.

 Worth a try?